egehurturk/Banzai/docs/Installation and Quickstart.md

 $ echo "<h1>This is <a href="www.github.com/egehurturk/HttpServer">Banzai</a> </h1>" > banzai.html
 ```
 * Run `run_docker.sh` with the absolute path for the volume you created
-    * Note that the path must be an absolute path and should point to the directory you want to serve
+    * Note that the path must be absolute path and should point to the directory you want to serve
 ```bash
 $ cd .. && cd .. && cd Banzai
 $ ./run_docker.sh -d "/Users/$USER/test_server"